Porsche 718 Cayman Review & Prices

 I love everything about the Cayman except the four-cylinder engines.
 It’s quicker than before and every bit as good to drive, but the six-cylinder Caymans just sound better.
 End of

 But it’s the way the Cayman handles in corners that really stands out.
 Its combination of an engine located just behind your head and rear-wheel drive gives it huge levels of grip.
 Couple this with confidence-inspiring steering and brilliant brakes and you have a car that’ll put a big smile on your face.

 Other sports cars – the Lotus Exige, for example – can do that too, but they can’t match the Cayman’s ease of use every day.
 With the (expensive) optional adjustable dampers fitted (they’re standard on the GTS and GT4 models), the Cayman soaks up bumps surprisingly well – even with huge 20-inch alloy wheels fitted – and the pricier PDK automatic gearbox is worth buying if you often drive in slow city traffic.

 Thanks to the Cayman’s front and rear boots, you don’t even need to compromise too much on practicality.
-The Cayman has a total luggage capacity of 405 litres – more than a VW Golf – although the boots’ shapes restricts you to carrying soft bags rather than suitcases.
-You only get two seats, of course, but the driver’s seat and steering wheel have a wide range of adjustment so you shouldn’t have any difficulty getting comfortable.
+The Porsche Cayman has a total luggage capacity of 422 litres – more than a VW Golf's 380 litres – although the boots’ shape restricts you to carrying soft bags or carry-on cases rather than full suitcases.
+That overall capacity is much more than an Alpine A110 (196 litres) and the BMW Z4 (281 litres).

 In fact, from the inside the Cayman could be mistaken for a sporty executive saloon rather than a track-ready racer, and that’s exactly what makes it a great car.
 It’s easy to drive on a variety of roads and perfectly at home on the daily commute, but take it to a track day and your friends will need something pretty quick to keep up.